PoyoP0yo/m/process3.md

 Register for classes in the [course list](https://www.washington.edu/students/crscatb/css.html.) related to Artificial Intelligence, Machine Learning, and Computer Vision on quarters offered when possible.
 Take CSS 436: Cloud Computing to learn about AWS and other cloud based services since knowing AWS is very valuable in the industry.

-# Personal Projects For Resume
+# Impactful Personal Projects
 Personal projects are needed in the industry as a tangible way to show experience to employers and for personal skill acquisition.

-Good specialized projects would be some usage of an AI model, whether that be making one or even using a low cost one like from ChatGPT and pulling requests from it.
-Your project could be a solution to a problem you have currently, such as deciding what to get at a restaurant or cafe.
+Good specialized projects involve an AI model, whether that be making one or pulling requests of a low cost ChatGPT model.
+Create a solution to a problem you have currently, such as deciding what to get at a restaurant or cafe.
 Make sure that the problem you are solving would benefit most from using an AI.
 A tutorial to implementing ChatGPT in Python can be found [here](https://realpython.com/chatgpt-api-python/).

 # Hands-On Experience at Hackathons
 Hackathons provide collaboration skills and experience with creating a project under a small time window.
 They also provide useful hands-on experience with using AI and frameworks with room to experiment.
 Networking at one is as easy as talking to some of the judges or team members you find there.